corcel/corcel/README.md

 [![Test Coverage](https://codeclimate.com/github/corcel/corcel/badges/coverage.svg)](https://codeclimate.com/github/corcel/corcel/coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/3dc8135eee70ae7da325/maintainability)](https://codeclimate.com/github/corcel/corcel/maintainability)

-Corcel is a collection of classes created to retrieve WordPress database data using a better syntax.
-It uses the [Eloquent ORM](https://github.com/illuminate/database) developed for the Laravel Framework, but you can use Corcel in any type of PHP project, with any framework, including Laravel.
+Corcel is a collection of PHP classes built on top of [Eloquent ORM](https://laravel.com/docs/master/eloquent) (from [Laravel](http://laravel.com) framework), that provides a fluent interface to connect and get data directly from a [WordPress](http://wordpress.org) database.

-This way, you can use WordPress as the backend (admin panel), to insert posts, custom types, etc, and you can use whatever you want in the frontend, like Silex, Slim Framework, Laravel, Zend, or even pure PHP (why not?).
-So, just use Corcel to retrieve data from WordPress.
+You can use WordPress as the backend (administration panel) or CMS, for inserting posts, custom types, etc, and any other PHP app in the other side querying those data (as a Model layer).
+It's easier to use Corcel with Laravel, but you're free to use it with any PHP project that uses Composer.

-This make possible to use WordPress as your CMS of choice and using Laravel in the front to create routes, views, controller, and fetch WordPress data using Corcel.

 <a href="https://ko-fi.com/A36513JF" target="_blank">Buy me a Coffee</a> |
 <a href="https://twitter.com/corcelphp" target="_blank">Follow Corcel on Twitter</a>